Official Buying Co-Op Site

 The Benefits of Coffee

 Hello, I’m Scott Bortz, founder of Hard Bean.
 Ever since I was a kid, I liked coffee.
-I would look forward to going to the grocery store with my mother so that I could pick out the can of coffee for the family.
+I would look forward to going to the grocery store with my mother so that I could pick out the can of beans for the family.
 I liked trying all the different kinds.
 My favorite back then was Savarin, a slightly darker coffee.

 Later my job sent me to Seattle.
 There were two predominant roasters in Seattle; Stuart Brothers (now SBC) and you know who.
 I would go to one of the two every week to get something fresh and interesting.